john-kheir/home/docs/flists/hub.md

 The README explains how to deploy your own instance.

+Some important remarks:

-- You need to create ItsYou.online API key in order to have client secret
+- Create an ItsYou.online API key in order to get a client secret
-- Don't forget to set callback url, including `_iyo_callback`
+- Make sure to set the callback URL, including `_iyo_callback`
-- Compile a Caddy with the OAuth plugin for ItsYou.online OAuth, available from https://github.com/itsyouonline/caddy-integration
+- Compile Caddy with the OAuth plugin for ItsYou.online, available from https://github.com/itsyouonline/caddy-integration
-- Install JumpScale from the correct branch: `8.2.0`, this version contains all dependencies needed by flist, used on the Hub, including the g8storclient
+- Install JumpScale from the correct branch: `8.2.0`, this version contains all dependencies needed by flist, used on the Hub, including the G8 storage client (`g8storclient`)
-- You will need to deploy a ARDB instance for the storage, make it read-write (no special configuration) and not exposed publicly, no specific backend is required, RocksDB is a good choice
+- Deploy an ARDB instance for the storage
+  - Make it read-write (default configuration)
+  - No specific backend is required, RocksDB is a good choice
   - Expose this ARDB instance  as `PRIVATE_ARDB_` in the config
-- A front Redis (in slave-of mode, read-only by default) needs to run, exposed publicly
+  - Don't expose it publicly
+- Deploy a Redis instance
+  - In slave-of mode
+  - Read-only by default
   - Expose this Redis instance as `PUBLIC_ARDB_` in the config
+  - Exposed it publicly

 ## Testing